 In the past year, SEKEM initiative celebrated its 40th anniversary.
-On the former desert land, where today SEKEM Community is living, learning and working, there had been human life already millions of years ago.
+On the former desert land, where today SEKEM Community currently operates, learning and working, there had once human life millions of years ago.
 This is testified by findings of Dr. Wolfgang Schad that he first discovered in 2004.
 The German evolutionary biologist found stones studded by prehistoric men on the SEKEM fields.
 It goes without saying that Dr. Ibrahim Abouleish immediately asked his friend to further pursue the discoveries and provided a place where the prehistoric objects could be displayed.
 This is how the SEKEM Museum of Natural History and Human Prehistory was founded.

-This time, two prehistorians from the University of Basel visited the SEKEM Museum: Prof. Dr. med.
+Recently, two prehistorians from the University of Basel visited the SEKEM Museum: Prof. Dr. med.
 Jean-Marie Le Tensorer and Dr. Reto Jagher.
-They took over the re-sighting, description and digital capture of the significant discoveries and got an overall view.
+They took over the re-sighting, description and digital capture of the significant discoveries to come to a scientific understanding.
 The two scientists have a prehistoric research focus, including studies on the first people who left Africa.
 They are now working on a publication for a relevant journal on the SEKEM hiking trail of prehistoric men.